vertotrade/verto.document/products/res-pool/index.md

 * Only applies within 3 days of manually staking.
 * After 3 days, you can unstake with **no fee**.
 * The 3-day timer resets every time you manually stake more tokens in the pool.
-* This fee only applies to manual unstaking: it does not apply to automatic compounding.
+* This fee only applies to manual unstaking.

-#### Performance fee

-* **2%, subtracted automatically from each yield harvest**.
-* For example, if the harvest were 1 VERTO, then 0.02 VERTO would be subtracted as the performance fee.

-The VERTO collected via the unstaking fee and performance fee is **burned every week** as part of the regular VERTO token burns.
+The VERTO collected via the unstaking fee is **burned every week** as part of the regular VERTO token burns.

 This is a good thing for VERTO holders because it reduces the overall amount of VERTO tokens in existence, which helps reduce inflation.